rb118/PortfolioProject/Nashville_Housing_Cleaning_Project/README.md

 ![](CleaningPortfolioImages/cleaning_sql_image_3.png)

-So, we can say if the first ParcelID highlighted has a PropertyAddress, and the second ParcelID does not have an PropertyAddress, let's populate it with the first address that's already populated since we know they are going to be the same.
+So, we can say if the first ParcelID highlighted has a PropertyAddress, and the second ParcelID does not have a PropertyAddress, let's populate it with the first address that's already populated since we know they are going to be the same.

 We can do this by using a self join.